-For our exhibition The Past is Present, on view Aug 17 – Sept 22, APG's Esther Griffin will be talking with the participating artists about their entries to the show and the way they reference histories and memories.
+For our exhibition The Past is Present, on view Aug 17 – Sept 22, APG's Esther Griffin will be talking with the five participating artists about their work and the way it references history and memory.
 First up is Deborah Orloff.

 Orloff is a Professor and Associate Chair of the Department of Art at the University of Toledo.
 She teaches all levels of Photographic Art at UT’s Center for Visual Arts, and has been a professional artist for over 20 years.
 Her artwork has been included in numerous exhibitions at national and international venues.
 A portfolio of photographs from her current series on view at APG, Elusive Memory, was selected by Chicago’s Museum of Contemporary Photography for inclusion in their collection as part of the Midwest Photographers Project.

 For your project Elusive Memory, you use old family photos that are damaged to create new objects.
 What techniques do you use to create the effects we can see in your work?